kkyr/go-recipe/README.md

 - [ ] Add option for user to specify "strict" mode: in this mode only custom scrapers will be used if defined, otherwise fail.
 - [ ] Add more Schema Recipe fields.
 - [ ] Add CLI wrapper over the scraper, providing output in JSON.

-## Disclaimer

-Given that I created this package recently, I haven't had the chance yet to use it in a project nor have I received feedback from anyone.
-Therefore, there might be breaking changes in the short term based on community feedback and/or through insights that I personally make as a client of the package.

 ## Acknowledgements